logicalperson0/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 13-model_state_delete_a.py 	Script that deletes all State objects with the name containing the letter a from the database hbtn_0e_6_usa model_city.py 	Contains the class definition of a City, which inherits from Base

+model_city.py 	Contains the class definition of a City, which inherits from Base

 14-model_city_fetch_by_state.py 	Prints all City objects from the database hbtn_0e_14_usa

+relationship_city.py 	Same as model_city.py

+relationship_state.py 	Contains the class definition of a State with a relationship with the class City

+100-relationship_states_cities.py 	Creates the State "California" with the City "San Francisco" from the database hbtn_0e_100_usa

+101-relationship_states_cities_list.py 	Lists all State objects and corresponding City objects, contained in the database hbtn_0e_101_usa